 - OnlineTennisInstruction.com A very informative website to help improve your tennis with a strong focus on video content to aid technique, fitness, strategy along with lots of general tennis tips.
 Makes use of a super slow motion camera to really analyse shots and where they can be improved.

-- How to choose the right tennis racquet: A useful infographic on choosing the right tennis racquet to suit your game whether you requite power, control etc and the type of string pattern you should consider.
+- How to choose the right tennis racquet: A useful infographic on choosing the best tennis racquet to suit your game whether you requite power, control etc and the type of string pattern you should consider.

 There’s a lot of shit tennis books floating around that unbelievably made it to print, including a few that cover Roger’s career (albeit inaccurately with no real insight or analysis to his game), but there’s also some very good ones that can help you improve your game and help you learn about the sport, here’s the ones I recommend.